-A mortgage lender may also require that the property be evaluated by a recognized home appraiser to ensure that the house has not been over or undervalued.
+A mortgage lender may also require that a recognized home appraiser evaluate the property to ensure that the house has not been over or undervalued.
 This can cost around $300 to $500.

 Land transfer tax

-You can use the LowestRates.ca land transfer tax calculator to determine how much you will pay based on your location, and if you’ll be eligible for any kind of rebate.
+You can use the LowestRates.ca land transfer tax calculator to determine how much you will pay based on your location and if you’ll be eligible for any rebates.

 Here’s how land transfer tax breaks down from province to province:

-- Newfoundland and Labrador: Here, the transfer tax is $100 plus an additional four cents for every $100 of the purchase price over $500.
+- Newfoundland and Labrador: Here, the transfer tax is $100 plus an additional four cents for every $100 of the purchase price above $500.

 - Prince Edward Island: Buyers will have to pay 1% of the purchase price of the real property or the assessed value of the real property, whichever is greater.
 There are a number of exemptions, however, including for first-time homebuyers or people buying low-cost homes.

-- Nova Scotia: In Nova Scotia, municipalities set a deed transfer tax, which can vary from 0.5% to 1.5%.
-Here’s a full list of those taxes by municipality.
+- Nova Scotia: In Nova Scotia, municipalities set a deed transfer tax, varying from 0.5% to 1.5%.
+Here’s a full list of those taxes by the municipality.

 - New Brunswick: No matter where you purchase a home in New Brunswick, you’ll pay a land transfer tax of 1%.

 - Quebec: Buyers are charged a Welcome Tax in Quebec.
-The percentage charged will increase depending on the property price, and differs depending on whether you are purchasing a home in Montreal, where the rate is a bit higher for more expensive properties.
+This closing cost, which is a percentage charged, will increase depending on the property price and differs depending on whether you are purchasing a home in Montreal, where the rate is a bit higher for more expensive properties.

 - Manitoba: Much like Quebec and Ontario, Manitoba also has a sliding scale for land transfer taxes that increases based on the worth of the property.